ekedonald/Shell-Scripting/README.md

 echo "Hello World"
 ```

-* Out the result of a command into a file.
+* Output the result of a command into a file.

 ```bash
 echo "hello world" > index.txt